This article has been reviewed by tax expert Erica Gellerman, CPA.

 Franchise tax is a flat rate in some states, which makes it easy to calculate depending on the type of business you have.
 Elsewhere though, the tax is calculated a number of ways.
 Metrics that can be used to determine the tax include: percentage of the assets of a business, a percentage of the net worth of the business, or even the gross receipts of the business for the tax year.
 It’s, however, not related to the income of a business in a given year.

-Delaware has some of the highest franchise tax of any state that collects it.
+Delaware has some of the highest rates of any state that collects it.
 There, the lowest the franchise tax will be for any business is $175 and the total tax can be calculated several ways.
 Those non-stock for-profit businesses will pay $175.
 Businesses can also calculate their franchise tax in Delaware using the Authorized Shares Method or the Assumed Par Value Capital Method.
 The methods are detailed on the Delaware Division of Corporations website, and some have a higher minimum cost than others do.

 Most states, like Delaware, have calculators or details on how to calculate the specific tax on their website.
 Each state calculates the tax differently, so it’s best to double-check before filing.
 Some states, like New York, require business owners to calculate their tax several ways and then pay the highest calculation.